 Why not simplify life and travel to all the places we’ve always dreamed?
 Why not live a different lifestyle where everything we own fits in a small space and our backyard is anywhere we desire?

 In the past ten years some of our most enjoyable memories together have occurred while traveling.
 The thrill of seeking out a new place, exploring hiking trails and lakes, visiting tiny towns and discovering hidden gems is hard to beat.
 Arriving back home and adjusting to real life was always the most difficult part of the journey.
 Then one day it hit us- why can’t this be our “real” life?
 Why does travel always have to mean vacation?
 The answer is simple, it doesn’t.
-Fueled by our desire to travel while maintaining a regular lifestyle and inspired by others who chose the same path (check out our Blogs We Love section on the front page) three years ago we set out to make our dream a reality.
+Fueled by our desire to travel while maintaining a regular lifestyle and inspired by others who chose the same path three years ago we set out to make our dream a reality.
 A five year plan was devised.
 We would sell our house, whittle our possessions down to only the most necessary items and travel around the country living and working in an RV.
 Three years later in the summer of 2012 the dream became a reality.

 Which brings us to today.
 Living out our dream in a home on wheels while traveling the country one day at a time.
 Why you ask?
 Well…why not.